kennex666/kennex666/README.md

 #### In 2022:
 - [ ] At least 20 problems have solved on Codeforces.
 - [X] Have more connections (about 2-3 developers).
-- [ ] Have knowledge how to use Node.js, TypeScript, Java.
+- [ ] Have knowledge how to use Node.js, Java.

 <br/>